Madrasapattinam: Plot

 An elderly English woman named Amy Wilkinson, almost at her deathbed in London due to a blood clot caused by a past head injury, wants to come down to Madras in search of a man named Ilamparithi (aka Parithi), whom she last saw on 15 August 1947.
-She wishes to return a thali (traditional wedding threads) belonging to his mother, which he gave her as a sign that she belongs to India and nobody can separate them.
+She wishes to return a thali belonging to his mother, which he gave her as a sign that she belongs to India and nobody can separate them.
 However, after a turn of events, she had married another man from her hometown and thus felt that the thali was no longer her property.

 Amy arrives in Madras with her granddaughter Catherine, equipped only with a picture of Parithi that was taken 60 years ago.
-Amy interrogates various people about Parithi's whereabouts.
-In the process, she recalls the events when she had first visited Chennai, and the chain of events that took place.
+Amy questions various people about Parithi's whereabouts.
+In the process, she recalls the events when she had first visited Madras, and the chain of events that took place.

 A young Amy, the daughter of the Madras Presidency Governor, George Wilkinson, visits Chennai (then called Madras, with the Chennai District being called Madrasapattinam) along with her translator Nambi and encounters Parithi, whom she calls a "brave man".
 Parithi, a member of the dhobi (washermen) clan, is also an experienced wrestler who trains under Ayyakanu.
 He openly opposes the British officials who attempt to build a golf course in the dhobi clan's dwelling place.
 He challenges a sadistic and racist officer named Robert Ellis, who is also Amy's suitor, to a wrestling match to decide the fate of his clan's home.
-Parithi is successful, and Robert vows revenge.
+Parithi wins, and Robert vows revenge.

 In between this, the scene shifts to the present day where the aged Amy, who is going around Chennai looking for Parithi, starts remembering the olden days.
 She and Catherine go in a taxi driven by Veerasekhara Murali and his assistant.
 They track down an old woman named Selvi (as Parithi's sister's name was Selvi) in hopes that she is Parithi's sister, but it turns out that she is not the person whom they were looking for.
 Catherine suggests that they go to the Census Office to identify Parithi.
 Murali then gives an idea of painting Parithi as he would look now.
 They go meet a painter who gets drunk with the money they gave.
 When the painter's wife sees his drunken stupor, she furiously throws old frames, and Amy identifies one of them to be a photo taken by her.
 They track down the owner of the image (ChennaiImages.com), which is actually a shooting spot for dramas.
 They meet the manager, and he says that the pictures were bought in an auction years ago.
 After they leave, his wife asks him why he lied about the images that his grandfather had saved.
 Later, it is shown that the man is Nambi's grandson.